nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 An up-and-coming technology that promises even higher speeds is the deployment of **fiber to the home** (**FTTH**).

-Optical distribution networks:
+FTTH distribution networks:

 * Direct fiber: one fiber leaving the central office for each home.
 * Shared fiber: one fiber leaving the central office for mutilple home.
 	Tow competing optical-distribution network architectures that perform this splitting:

 		1. **Active optical networks** (**AONs*)
+			(LINKTO Ethernet Chapter 5)

 		2. **Passive optical networks** (**PONs**)

-**PON**:

 			* Each home has an optical network terminator (ONT) is connected by dedicated optical fiber to a neighborhood splitter.
 			* The splitter combines a number of homes into a single, shared optical fiber.
 			* The shared fiber connects to an optical line terminator (OLT) in the telco’s CO.
 			* The OLT connects to the Internet via a telco router.

-3. A **satellite** link can also be used to connect a residence to the Internet at speeds of more than 1 Mbps.
+##### 3. A **satellite** link can also be used to connect a residence to the Internet
+at speeds of more than 1 Mbps.

-4. **Dial-up access** over traditional phone lines is based on the same model as DSL—a home modem connects over a phone line to a modem in the ISP.
+##### 4. **Dial-up access** over traditional phone lines is based on the same model as DSL—a home modem connects over a phone line to a modem in the ISP.

 #### Access in the Enterprise (and the Home): Ethernet and WiFi

+On corporate and university campuses, and increasingly in home settings, a local area network (LAN) is used to connect an end system to the edge router.

+### 1.2.2 Physical Media

+Consider a bit traveling from one end system, this bit is transmitted from router to router (**transmitter-receiver pair**) many times to get to the destination.
+For each transmitter-receiver pair, the bit is sent by propagating electromagnetic waves or optical pulses across a **physical medium** (cable, wire, radio spectrum,... ).

+Physical media fall into two categories:

+1. Guided media.
+	Waves are guided along a **solid** medium, such as a fiber-optic cable, a twisted-pair copper wire, or a coaxial cable

+2. Unguided media.
+	waves propagate in the atmosphere and in outer space, such as in a **wireless** LAN or a digital satellite channel.

+## 1.3 The Network Core

+Two fundamental approaches to moving data through a network of links and switches:

+1. Packet Switching.
+2. Circuit Switching.

+### 1.3.1 Packet Switching

+Packet Switching:

+* To send a message from a source end system to a destination end system, the source breaks long messages into smaller chunks of data known as **packets**.

+* Between source and destination, each packet travels through communication **links** and **packet switches** (for which there are two predominant types, **routers** and **linklayer switches**).

+* If a source end system or a packet switch is sending a packet of **L** bits over a link with transmission rate **R** bits/sec, then the time to transmit the packet is **L/R** seconds.

+#### Store-and-Forward Transmission

+**Store-and-forward transmission**: the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.

+Delay formula

+> d(end-to-end) = (N-1)*L/R + L/R = N*L/R

+Which:
+	**N**: number of links or packages.
+	**L**: length.
+	**R**: tranmission rate.

+`(N-1)*L/R` are the time it takes to transmit N packages and `L/R` for forwarding delay.

+#### Queuing Delays and Packet Los

+Each packet switch has multiple links attached to it.
+For each attached link, the packet switch has an output buffer (also called an output queue), which stores packets that the router is about to send into that link.

+If an arriving packet needs to be transmitted onto a link but finds the link busy with the transmission of another packet, the arriving packet must wait in the output buffer.
+This is called **queuing delays**.

+If the buffer is completely full with other packets waiting for transmission, either the arriving packet or one of the already-queued packets will be dropped.
+This is called **packet loss**.

+#### Forwarding Tables and Routing Protocols

+Forwarding process:

+* When a source end system wants to send a packet to a destination end system, the source includes the destination’s IP address in the packet’s header.

+* When a packet arrives at a router, the router examines the address and searches its **forwarding table**, using this destination address, to find the appropriate outbound link.

+* Then the router directs the packet to this outbound link.

+The Internet has a number of special **routing protocols** that are used to automatically set the forwarding tables.
+Routing protocols determine the shortest path and use the shortest path results to configure the forwarding tables in the routers.

+### 1.3.2 Circuit Switching

+Circuit Switching:

+* The resources needed along a path to provide for communication between the end systems are reserved for the duration of the communication session.

+TODO: Come back to this

+### Packet Switching Versus Circuit Switching

+Packet switching:

+* Not suitable for real-time services.
+* Better sharing of transmission capacity.
+* Simpler, more efficient, and less costly to implement.
+* Allocates link use on demand.

+### 1.3.3 A Network of Networks

+Users are connected to each other through ISPs and ISPs are also interconnected.
+This is called a ** network of networks**.